 The Community Development Department, Code Enforcement Division is responsible for the enforcement of City of Sunrise codes and ordinances designed to protect the well being of the community and maintain quality standards.
 Such as:

 Inspecting and monitoring commercial properties for compliance with sanitation, sign and landscaping, and other City codes.

-Inspecting and monitoring all other properties for compliance with City codes.
+Inspecting and monitoring residential properties for compliance with City codes.

 Investigating complaints and ensuring correction of violations by property owners.